thiagoadelino/parkup/README.md

 # parkup
-It's an application for android devices developted as part of a discipline of my postgraduate course (Software Engineering).
+It's an application for android devices developed as part of a discipline of my postgraduate course (Software Engineering).

 The software let the user to save the location, name, type and picture of his car and enable him to find it after parking the vehicle.